 My name is Han Huang.
-I am a Data Visualization Developer at Reuters News Agency.
+I am a Graphic Journalist at Reuters News Agency.
 My works are emphasized on developing interactive as well as static graphics around current events and financial markets.
 This website showcases some of my best work at Reuters Graphics.

 Previously, I earned a master degree in data journalism from University of Miami.
 While at UM, I followed professor Richard Beckman and Alberto Cairo studying visual storytelling.
 Prior to that, my experience in journalism was mostly about writing and filming news stories in traditional media in my hometown China.

-Now, I love to tell stories with documentaries, animations, and interactive graphics.
+Now, I love to tell stories with charts, maps, motion graphics and documentaries.

 Languages: Fluent in English; Native Speaker of Mandarin Chinese and dialects including Cantonese